ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

   ```terraform
   location = "github://yourname/abbeytest/access.tf"
   ```
 - Change the `user_1` identity email to your Abbey email address.
-(In this simple case, you're using the same email address for the reviewer (administrator) and the requester.
-In reality, you would add every employee in your organisation as a separate user in this file with their own email address.)
+In this simple case, you're using the same email address for the reviewer (administrator) and the requester.
+In reality, you would add every employee in your organization as a separate user in this file with their own email address.
   ```terraform
   abbey_account = "yourname@example.com"
   ```
-- Set the IAM name to Carol, who you created in the previous section:
+- Set the IAM name to Carol, the user you created in the previous section:
   ```terraform
   name = "carol"
   ```